rishusiva/Covid19_Analysis-and-Prediction/README.md

 [![PR's Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com)  [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

-# CovidTrackerIndia
+# Covid-19 Analysis and Prediction

 ## Overview
+Analysis is done on the Covid-19 dataset.
-A Machine Learning model created using regression to predict the number of Covid cases around the globe in the future.
+Linear Regression and Polynomial Regression models are created to predict the number of covid cases in the future.
+K-Fold Cross Validation is used to get generalized accuracy of the Linear regression model.

 ## Prerequisites
 * Python 3